 Please note: The casualty lists and the old press reports are not error free.
 Mistakes were made at the time of the war and we have probably made mistakes too.
 You can correct those mistakes, add new details, supply digital photographs, etc. We would much appreciate your help.
 Use the Guestbook for the purpose.

 Special Thanks to all the following for their contributions:

-Des Blackadder for the vision he had in creating this site.
+Des Blackadder, though he is no longer directly involved with this enterprise, for the vision he had in creating this site.
 It has been since its inception helping Ballymena's people around the world to learn their story of their kith and kin.